cottand/refereneceWacc4jvm/README.md

 to fix it.
 Likewise if you find any bugs!

 I fully acknowledge that the naming is not super consistent, or the code super clean.
-This is because I basically copy pasted this thing out of my own WACC project, which is structured very differently Again, feel free to submit a PR or fork the project.
+This is because I basically copy pasted this thing out of my own WACC project, which is structured very differently.
+Again, feel free to submit a PR or fork the project.

 ## TODO